 The skipper asked what else he was thinking.

 The offensive outburst made headlines across the country and landed Guerrero on the cover of Sports Illustrated.
 The accompanying article portrayed Guerrero at his personal and professional apex.
-He claimed, “When I was playing third last year, I wasn't patient at the plate.
-This year I am.”
-Batting coach Manny Mota attested to his prodigy’s mental steadfastness.
-“He’s a changed man… He’s happy, and his mind’s clear.”
+“When I was playing third last year, I wasn't patient at the plate,” Guerrero said.
+“This year I am.”
+Hiting coach Manny Mota attested to his prodigy’s mental sharpness.
+“He’s a changed man. … He’s happy, and his mind’s clear.”10

 Amazingly, Guerrero was even better in July, hitting .460 with .563 on-base and .794 slugging averages.
 On July 23, he would start a streak of reaching base in 14 consecutive at-bats, a senior circuit record and just two shy of Ted Williams’ major league mark of 16 straight.
 The streak ended on the 27th, but over the four-day span Guerrero had put together a stretch of two singles‚ three doubles‚ two homers‚ six walks‚ and a hit by pitch.

-Guerrero’s 1986 season ended before it even began.
-On April 3, in the final spring training game a day before the season opener, Pedro caught his left cleat in an aborted slide attempt.
+Guerrero’s 1986 season ended before it began.
+On April 3, in the final spring training game a day before the season opener, Pedro caught his cleat in an aborted slide attempt.
 The result was a ruptured a patella tendon in his left knee.
 It was the third base-running injury of his career.
 Guerrero was lost until the final month of the season, and the Dodgers finished 23 games behind the division-winning Houston Astros.

 Los Angeles remained in contention late into the summer of 1988.
 Clinging to a slim division lead with the trade deadline approaching, the Dodgers were at a precarious point between wait-and-see and all-in.
-The Dodgers had a particular need — left-handed pitching — a commodity the St. Louis Cardinals were willing to offer in the form of proven starter John Tudor, the league leader in earned run average at the time.
+The Dodgers had a particular need — left-handed pitching — a commodity the St. Louis Cardinals were willing to offer in the form of proven starter John Tudor, the league leader in ERA at the time.
 The Dodgers offered Guerrero in return for the crafty southpaw.

-Subsequent gestures of appreciation by his former team only salted Guerrero’s emotional wounds.
+Post-season gestures of appreciation by his former team only salted Guerrero’s emotional wounds.
 The Dodgers sent Guerrero a framed collage depicting images of his Dodger years — which had shattered during delivery.
 Guerrero threw the gift in the trash.

 The Dodgers also graciously offered Guerrero a 50% share of their World Series bonuses, though Pedro took offense along with the money.
 “What ticked me off is they gave John Tudor more than they gave me,” said Guerrero about the 75% share given to Tudor.
 “I told (the Dodgers) if you want your money back, I’ll give it back.
-I’ve got more than all you guys put together.”
-(8)
+I’ve got more than all you guys put together.”12

 The Cardinals were not expected to contend in 1989.
 Instead, they surprised with a strong campaign that had them contending for a playoff spot before falling short in the season’s final weeks.

 Guerrero was instrumental in the team’s success.
 Cardinal teammates expressed support for Guerrero as the league’s most valuable player.
 “There’s no one like Pete when it comes to a pennant race and clutch situations,” said catcher Tony Pena.
-“He’s put this team on his back and carried it all year.”
-(16)
+“He’s put this team on his back and carried it all year.”14

-In total the Cardinal first-baseman posted another All-Star season with a .311 average, 17 homers, a league-leading 42 doubles and a career best 117 RBIs.
+In total, the Cardinal first-baseman posted another All-Star season with a .311 average, 17 homers, a league-leading 42 doubles and a career-best 117 RBIs.
 Guerrero batted .400 with runners in scoring position over the year and finished third in NL MVP voting.